-I appear before you this afternoon, said the speaker, as a traveler from a remote region across the ocean [Australia], partly to gion across the ocean [Austrana], party to see your country, to experience what I am witnessing of Spiritualism, and to recruit my health.
-I have thus far traversed your continent eastward, and am obliged to the friends who have afforded me this opportunity of appearing here to express a few sentiments, on a subject which is particularly dear to me; dear, I trust, to most of you, and of vast importance to the world at large.
-It is only eight years since I first seriously directed my attention to this question-it was taking root in the parish of which I had charge.
-Some of our church members had become convinced of its truths members had become convinced of its truths -and had been, as I thought at the time, led astray by a false system.
+I appear before you this afternoon, said the speaker, as a traveler from a remote re-gion across the ocean [Australia], partly to see your country, to experience what I am witnessing of Spiritualism, and to recruit my health.
+I have thus far traversed your continent eastward, and am obliged to the friends who have afforded me this oppor-tunity of appearing here to express a few sentiments, on a subject which is particu-larly dear to me; dear, I trust, to most of sentiments, on a subject which is particu-iarly dear to me; dear, I trust, to most of you, and of vast importance to the world at large.
+It is only eight years since I first seriously directed my attention to this ques-tion-it was taking root is the parish of which I had charge.
+Some of our church members had become convinced of its truths -and had been, as I thought at the time, led astray by a false system.
 I was asked to preach a sermon against it, to check its progress in the district.
-Could I consistent-ly do so then, I asked, being isnorant of it?
-No. I must first investigate it.
+Could I consistent-ly do so then, I asked, being ignorant of it?
+No. I.must first investigate it.
 I did so; the result was, not a confirmation of my foregone conclusions that it was a fraud, or a delusion, but a profound and momentous truth-of that I was fully convinced.
-I left the aburch in consequence, and have left the church in consequence, and have since devoted myself to the advecacy of its claims in Australia.
-Bpiritualism has become the leading ques-tion of the age.
-From a very small begin-
+I left the church in consequence, and have since devoted myself to the advocacy of its claims in Australia.
+Biritualism has become the leading ques-tion, of the age.
+From a very small beginers and mothers, loving us as deeply and tenderly as before; our brothers, sisters and friends are still as brotherly, sisterly and friendly as ever.
+Death makes no differ-ence whatever in their feelings; but every good principle and noble quality they pos-sessed here, is carried over and intensified there; and whenever an opportunity is there; and whenever an opportunity is granted, they will return, to communicate with their friends.
+They will re-cross the river, visit us on this side, and assist us all in their power in fighting the battles of life, and fulfilling our earthly missions.
+The position of the Christian is that the righteous dwell in heaven and do not want to come back if they could while the wickto come back if they could; while the wick-ed are in hell and could not return if they would.
+To me that position is unreason-able, and is unworthy of a God.
+The ortho-dox heaven is as fabulous as the orthodox hell.
+I can not conceive that the righteous are spending their time in selfish enjoy. ment, and are indifferent to those left be-hind, singing songs, bowing before the shrine-performing a ceaseless round of devotions.
+They best serve God here, who serve his creatures!
+They would best serve God there, as they did here, by serving those still remaining on earth, for they have a claim upon them, and their feelings being intensified, the ties of natural relationship would bring them back to earth to minister to those they loved, and adopt such means as in their power to identify themselves to the sorrowing ones of earth.